alfonso-torres/eng84_linux_commands/README.md

 Let's practice with some linux commands:

-1. How to check Hidden Files and Directories.
+__1. How to check Hidden Files and Directories__

 `ls -al`

-2. The Manual, Flags.
+__2. The Manual, Flags__

-`man man`
+Flags are a way to set options and pass in arguments to the commands you run.
+These will change the behaviour of the commands.

+`man man`: you can check what are the flags.

-3. What is a wildecards and How to use Wildcards.
+__3. What is a wildecards and How to use Wildcards__

 A wildcard in Linux is a symbol or a set of symbols that stands in for other characters.
 It can be used to substitute for any other character or characters in a string.
 For example, you can use a wildcard to get a list of all files in a directory that begin with the letter O: `ls -l O*`